Fully Synthetic Data for Complex Surveys: Discussion

+We chose to develop methods that enable agencies to follow the idea in \citet{rubin:1993}: release data that can be analyzed as simple random samples.
+This can make analyses easier for users, as they do not have to figure out how to deal with any weights on the file, e.g., in variance estimation.
+Releasing simple random samples could also help mitigate disclosure risks that may arise from releasing survey weights.
+For example, if the weights released on the synthetic files are sampled directly from the weight values in $\mathcal{D}$ without alteration, the weights may reveal information about data subjects that is considered an unacceptable disclosure risk \citep{Weightsforprivacy:Fienberg10}.
+Finally, releasing simple random samples avoids the need to estimate relationships between the weights and the outcome variables, which could be complicated in practice.
+Nonetheless, it would be interesting to compare risk and utility profiles of these approaches with those developed here.

-There are many topics related to this strategy worth further investigation.
+There are many other topics related to the general strategy worth further investigation.
 First, in practice, survey weights can be highly variable and may not be strongly related to the survey variables of interest; this can cause survey-weighted estimates to have inflated variances.
 This can be remedied somewhat, for example, by using model-based approaches to smooth the weights~\citep{beaumont08,elliot:JOS16,prior-si2018}.
-Synthetic data generation based on the WFPBB is not immune to these weighting issues.
+Synthetic data generation based on the WFPBB (or any other approach) is not immune to these weighting issues.
 Thus, it would be interesting to examine if and how the synthesis model can reduce the effects of variance inflation from extreme weights.

-Second, we focus on developing the fully synthetic data framework and corresponding combining rules, using a single finite population mean and normally distributed synthesis model to illustrate the methods.
-Conceptually, agencies can apply {\em SynRep-R} and {\em SynRep-1} to multivariate data and for various estimands of interest, e.g., subdomain means and regression coefficients.
+Second, we focus on developing the fully synthetic data framework and corresponding combining rules, using simple settings and synthesis models to illustrate the methods.
+Conceptually, agencies can apply {\em SynRep-R} and {\em SynRep-1} to multivariate data and for various estimands of interest, e.g., subdomain means and multiple regression coefficients.
 In such cases, it may be advantageous to use flexible modeling approaches, such as tree-based models or other machine learning algorithms.
 Future work could investigate the performance of these synthesizers in combination with the pseudo-population and pseudo-SRS generation steps.
-Third, we derive the combining rules assuming the original survey data are complete.
-Agencies could impute missing survey data and generate synthetic replicates simultaneously, possibly accounting for the complex design in the imputation model and synthesis approach; this strategy may necessitate new combining rules akin to those in \citet{reitermi}.
-Fourth, negative values of the variance estimates can arise, resulting in the need for {\em ad hoc} adjustments, particularly for small $M$.
-Future work can investigate inferential methods based on sampling from the distributions used in the derivations, as illustrated for fully synthetic data by ~\citet{sireiter11}.
-Lastly, it would be informative to compare empirically the performances of {\em SynRep-R} and {\em Syn-Rep-1} with those of other proposed methods for full synthesis with complex samples.